neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 ### Contract development cycle

 1. **Setup contracts repo**: A project repository to hold rust contracts, deployment scripts, tests and configuration files in one place.
-Can possible have docs and/or front-end source too.
+Can possibly have docs and/or front-end source too.
 2. **Implement contract logic, compile and debug**: Define contract's storage, messages and contract methods for given messages.
 Compile contracts to generate `.wasm` files as contract binary and contract messages schema `.json` files.
 3. **Write unit, integration tests**: Unit tests can be written in contract's rust source and chain interaction integration tests in typescript.
 4. **Compress wasm binary, deploy to network, instantiate contract**: Deploy to network by using a simple deploy script written in typescript.
 Contract instantiation can also be done within the typescript script.